Polaroid B.V.: Polaroid OneStep+

 In September 2018, Polaroid Originals introduced the Polaroid OneStep+ instant film camera that uses i-Type film and 600 film.
 The OneStep+ has built-in Bluetooth wireless technology that allows the camera to be paired with the Polaroid Originals app on an iOS or Android smartphone or tablet.
 This enables six new features: remote trigger, double exposure, light painting, self-timer (with up to a 12 s countdown), manual mode (controlling aperture, shutter speed, flash intensity, and photos ejection) and noise trigger.

 The OneStep+ has an additional portrait lens, with a minimum focusing distance of 30 cm.
 A slide toggle on the top of the camera switches between the two lenses.

 The camera also includes a higher-capacity battery (recharged through a microUSB adapter), a built-in flash, and a viewfinder.

 Polaroid Now

+The Polaroid Now Instant Camera (Generation 2).

 In March 2020, along with Polaroid Originals' rebranding to Polaroid, the Polaroid Now was released.
 Much like the OneStep+ the Now uses 600 or i-Type film and features 2 stage Autofocus without the need to manually change focus points, a Self-timer and built-in flash.
 Unlike previous cameras, Exposure compensation is adjusted by holding the flash button and shown using the frame counter window.
 The Now comes in multiple colours with a more rounded design.